hishaam08/brunel/README.md

-+ Router is done usng react-router-dom.
++ Routing is done using react-router-dom.
-+ Re-usabale Button and Accordian components.
++ Made Reusabale Button and Accordion components.
 + Built using best React principles

 To run this project: